untisapi/untis4j/README.md

         try {
             Session session = Session.login("your webuntis username", "your webuntis password", "https://example.webuntis.com", "myschool");  // creates a new webuntis session

+            Classes classes = session.getClasses();

-            Klassen klassen = session.getKlassen();  // get all klassen which are registered on the server Klassen.KlasseObject myKlasse = klassen.findById(1234);  // find an klasse by its id
+            // get a class by its id

-            System.out.println("Name of my klasse: " + myKlasse.getLongName());
+            // findBy(...) methods only returns one result System.out.println(classes.findById(1234));

+            // this prints all classes which contains 's' in their name.
+            // searchBy(...) methods can return multiple results / matches for (Classes.ClassObject classObject : classes.searchByName("s")) {
+                System.out.println(classObject);
+            }

+            // logout
-            session.logout();  //logout
+            session.logout();
-        } catch (LoginException e) {  // this exception get thrown if something went wrong with Session.login System.out.println("Failed to login: " + e.getMessage());
+        } catch (LoginException e) {
+            // this exception get thrown if something went wrong with Session.login System.out.println("Failed to login: " + e.getMessage());
-            return;
-        } catch (IOException e) {  // if an error appears this get thrown e.printStackTrace();
+        } catch (IOException e) {
+            // if an error appears this get thrown e.printStackTrace();
-            return;
         }
     }